 After 35 people lost their lives in a shooting at Port Arthur in the Australian state of Tasmania, authorities in that country oversaw a fundamental overhaul of gun control laws.
 Australia hasn’t witnessed a mass shooting since.

-“What [Australia] did was basically banned semi-automatic guns and handguns,” said Irvin Waller, professor of criminology at the University of Ottawa.
 “I would imagine that New Zealand will look at the Australian experience and it will actually propose what is already legislation in Australia.”

 WATCH: Survivor of New Zealand mosque shooting recounts confronting suspect, chasing him